goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 of a fish.
 Another name for the fish is `Blue bream`_.

-BlueBream presents a well defined (and documented) configuration framework which simplifies managing of the power of the zca.
-We've brought together zca, buildout and sphinx in a way that makes building powerhouse applications fun.
+BlueBream presents a well defined (and documented) configuration framework which simplifies managing of the power of the ZCA.
+We've brought together ZCA, buildout and sphinx in a way that makes building powerhouse applications fun.

 The components which comprise BlueBream are under continual development by an international team of extremely experienced coders.
 Take a look at the recent uploads to the `PyPi`_ site, it is rare to not see several zca projects listed.

 .. _Convention over configuration: http://en.wikipedia.org/wiki/Convention_over_configuration
 .. _python and Internet Programming: http://www.python.org/workshops/1996-06/agenda.html